6529-Collections/nextgen/docs/getter-functions.md

     /**
       * @dev Retrieve the collection phases times and merkle root of a collection.
-      * @param _collectionID Refers to the specific collection for which the additional data will be returned.
+      * @param _collectionID Refers to the specific collection for which the collection phases data will be returned.
     */

     function retrieveCollectionPhases(